bridgefall/paniq-rs/docs/kcp-migration-plan.md

 # KCP Transport Rollout Plan

 ## Background
-The target transport layer will rely on kcp-rs paired with smux and the existing obfuscation + envelope framing.
+The target transport layer will rely on kcp-rs paired with async_smux and the existing obfuscation + envelope framing.
 Connections perform the handshake before instantiating the KCP session, and both sides wrap UDP datagrams with the same framer used throughout the stack.
 See `docs/kcp-transport-wrapper.md` for the design sketch.

 ## Current Status (2025-12-29)